-h) acceptable alternatives to the documentation if applicants cannot obtain the required documentation for reasons beyond their control
+- h) acceptable alternatives to the documentation if applicants cannot obtain the required documentation for reasons beyond their control - 1.
+The College website invites prospective applicants to contact the College by e-mail, telephone, fax or in person to discuss their individual situations. - 2.
+Typically, the CASW would receive social work academic credentials on behalf of an applicant who obtained their academic social work credential internationally.
+There have been no situations where Canadian or American educated social work applicants were unable to provide independent evidence of their academic qualifications.

-- 1. The College website invites prospective applicants to contact the College by e-mail, telephone, fax or in person to discuss their individual situations. - 2.
-Typically, the CASW is the organization that receives social work academic credentials on behalf of an applicant who obtained their academic social work credential internationally.
-There have been no situations where Canadian or American educated social work applicants were unable to provide independent evidence of their academic qualifications. - 3.
-Information about contacting the College can be found in the Career Map -"Access to the Social Worker and Social Service Worker Designation in Ontario", which is posted on the website of the Ontario Ministry of Citizenship and Immigration. - 4.
-Information about contacting the College can be found in the "Fair Registration Practices Report 2008", which is on the College website and is also linked from the Office of the Fairness Commissioner website. - 5.
+- 3. Information about contacting the College can be found in the Career Map -"Access to the Social Worker and Social Service Worker Designation in Ontario", which is posted on the website of the Ontario Ministry of Citizenship and Immigration. - 4.
+Information about contacting the College can be found in the "Fair Registration Practices Reports 2008 and 2009" which are available through the College website and are also linked from the Office of the Fairness Commissioner website. - 5.
 The College, in entering into a specific Memorandum of Understanding ("MOU") with World Education Services ("WES") regarding a finite number of applications, relied on WES' expertise and contacts to obtain verification of academic credentials on behalf of an applicant, (and with the applicant's knowledge) directly from a country where there had been political unrest.